NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-  The custom logo will be shown on the login page ONLY if the server's FQDN is used in the URL (or the public URL if modified)
+  Custom logo will be shown only when accesing Webtop using  its public URL.
+  The default public URL is the server FQDN, but it could be changed as described in the section below

 Change the public URL
 =====================